 Bus ticket printing biz in Bengal hit hard amid lockdown

-"With many buses still not back on the streets, business has been a trickle of what it used to be during normal times," Maity claimed.
+"With many buses still not back on the streets, the business has been a trickle of what it used to be during normal times," Maity claimed.
 "A set of one lakh tickets are sold for Rs 1,500.
-On an average, a printing press manufactures around 25 to 26 lakh tickets in a month, catering to around 250 buses," he said.
+On an average, a press prints around 25 to 26 lakh tickets in a month, catering to around 250 buses," he said.

 Another such printing press owner in the city, Arunesh Bose, said he used to sell tickets worth around Rs 40,000 every month before the COVID-19 outbreak, with an average profit of around Rs 15,000.
 Staff salary also adds to the expenses, he said.